 Sanctioned and Embargoed Country Travel

-Travel to Cuba, Iran, Sudan, Syria, or the Crimea region of Ukraine requires permission from the U.S. Department of Treasury, Office of Foreign Assets Control.
+Travel to Cuba, Iran, Sudan, Syria, or the Crimea, Donetsk, and Luhansk regions of Ukraine requires permission from the U.S. Department of Treasury, Office of Foreign Assets Control.
 U.S passports are not valid for travel to, in, or through North Korea, unless specially validated by the Department of State pursuant to very limited U.S. “national interests.”
-Sanctioned country travel must be discussed and approved with the Export Compliance Officer, and if necessary, the Department of Treasury (and State, for North Korea), before the traveler finalizes travel arrangements.
+Sanctioned country travel must be discussed and approved with the Director of Research Security and Export Control, and if necessary, the Department of Treasury (and State, for North Korea), before the traveler finalizes travel arrangements.

 Electronic and Information Security While Traveling